Doyle37/HP-Elitebook-840-G7-Opencore/README.md

 :---------|:---------|:----------
-SMBIOS Settings  | With GenSMBIOS [Opencore Configutation or OCAuxiliaryTools], generate your own SMBIOS MBP16,3 |  ⚠️ Fn keys  | Some keys are not fully functional (use menu bar instead) |  ⚠️ Sleep/Wake  | This is a headache for most hackintoshes.
+SMBIOS Settings  | With GenSMBIOS [Opencore Configutation or OCAuxiliaryTools], generate your own SMBIOS MBP16,3 |  ⚠️ Fn keys  | Some keys are not fully functional (use menu bar instead) |  ⚠️ Sleep/Wake  | This is a headache issue for most hackintoshes.
 Sleep/Wake works just fine with Auto-sleep or choosing Sleep from the menu, which is a much better improvement.
-It does not work with mere lid closing. |  ⚠️
+It still does not work with mere lid closing. |  ⚠️

 ## Credits